-Peripheral vasopressor Infusion will be compared to standard care.
-This is an open label study.
+Peripheral Vasopressor Infusion (PVI) will be compared to standard care.

 A. Peripheral Vasopressor Infusion arm

 Participants will receive peripheral vasopressor infusion of norepinephrine (16 micrograms /ml).
 See section 10.1 for further information.
 All other care will be as per local protocol.